jjborrelli/Population-Ecology/pop_eco.md

 ```

-You can also embed plots, for example:
+We can use this equation for multiple years and plot the result:

 ```r